fakero0t/game_city/cursor_implementation_prompt.md

-# Cursor Implementation Prompt: Vocabulary Cat Game Updates
+# Cursor Implementation Prompt: Vocabulary Zoo Game Updates

 ## ✅ STATUS: FULLY IMPLEMENTED
 **All updates described in this document have been successfully implemented across 5 PRs.**